 The Commonwealth's allocable share of the base amounts payable under the master settlement agreement is approximately 4.04%, which equals more than \$8.962 billion through fiscal 2024, subject to adjustments, reductions and offsets.
-However, since fiscal 2006 certain amounts have been withheld from each year's payments by tobacco manufacturers in relation to ongoing disputes of payment calculations who claim that because of certain developments they are entitled to reduce future payments under the master settlement agreement.
-Certain manufacturers withheld annual payments to the states due in 2006 through 2011, inclusive.
+However, in pending litigation tobacco manufacturers are claiming that because of certain developments they are entitled to reduce future payments under the master settlement agreement, and certain manufacturers withheld annual payments to the states due in 2006 through 2011, inclusive.
 Those withheld amounts have ranged from \$21 million to \$35 million.
-A much smaller amount has been withheld for 2012 through 2015, inclusive.
+A much smaller amount has been withheld for 2012 through 2014, inclusive.
 The Commonwealth believes it is due the full amount and is pursuing its claim to unreduced payments.
 See "LEGAL MATTERS - Other Revenues."
 The Commonwealth was also awarded \$414.3 million from a separate Strategic Contribution Fund established under the master settlement agreement to reward certain states' particular contributions to the national tobacco litigation effort.
 This additional amount, also subject to a number of adjustments, reductions and offsets, is payable in equal annual installments during the years 2008 through 2017, inclusive.